industrial-edge/Performance-Analytics/README.md

 You can find the further information about the following steps in the [docs](docs/Installation.md#configuration-steps)
 -	Configure PLC projects
-- Configure PLC Connections
+- Configure PLC connections
   - Configure Databus
   - Configure S7 Connector
 - Configure Data Service
   - Configure the adapter
   - Configure an asset with variables
 - Configure Performance Insight
-  - Defining Limits
+  - Defining limits
   - Show step time analysis